Hammond24/cs3210_lab/instructions/lab1.md

  - Third, you will get familiar with the boot procedure of xv6 by modifying the kernel to support variable memory sizes.

- - **UNSURE IF I'LL ADD THIS** Fourth, you will add a system-call to the xv6 kernel to let the user query the available memory.

 ## Part 1 - checking out the repository